Doctor of Education in Educational Leadership

 Higher Education Administration & Student Affairs

-Connect with us to learn more about our program, faculty and our students at our upcoming informational meeting.
+Connect with us to learn more about our program, faculty and our students at the upcoming informational meeting this spring.
+RSVP here.

 The Joint Doctorate in Educational Leadership is a year-round intense learning experience that starts in the Winter Quarter (semester at CSUSM) and requires at a minimum of three full years of study with classes held winter, spring, summer, and fall.
 Students are registered for 8-10 units each quarter, which translates into two 4-unit classes and in some quarters a 2-unit practicum or in the third year two (2-unit) colloquia.
 At the graduate level this is the equivalent of a full-time load.